-Revolut for freelancers makes sense because it allows you to simplify your transactions with clients and customers, integrating your account and Revolut card with your bank account, withdrawing the payments you receive directly to your card.
+Revolut makes sense for freelancers since it helps you streamline your transactions with clients and customers by integrating your account and Revolut card with your bank account, allowing you to withdraw money straight to your card.

 What are the key benefits using Revolut for Business?

-Revolut for Business offers an integrated suite of financial and banking services, offering a smooth and seamless experience via the mobile app.
-It is especially competitive in its reasonable fees and charges relative to other well-known international payment services and payment processors and it’s particularly fast and straightforward, unencumbered by unnecessary steps and hops, hidden fees and bureaucratic friction (also offering free of charge ATM withdrawals).
+Revolut for Business offers an integrated suite of financial and banking services, providing a smooth and seamless experience via the mobile app.
+It is especially competitive in terms of reasonable fees and charges relative to other well-known international payment services and payment processors.
+Moreover, it is exceptionally fast and straightforward, unencumbered by unnecessary steps and hops, hidden fees and bureaucratic friction (also offering free of charge ATM withdrawals).

-Registration and identity verification is very quick to set up and usually doesn’t take more than a day and customer service and reliable and always available.
+Registration and identity verification is very quick to set up and usually doesn’t take more than a day, while the customer service is reliable and always available.

 What are the requirements to open a Revolut for Business account?